lllMaxMaxlll/firstChair_Challenge/README.md

 This project is a challenge for FirstChair Services, designed to demonstrate object-oriented programming (OOP) in TypeScript.
 It involves creating a zoo system with various animal classes, such as Animal, Giraffe, and GiantTortoise, as well as the Zoo class to manage the collection of animals.

-## Features

-• **Zoo Management**: Manage the animals in the zoo with the ability to add, remove, and list animals.
-• **Animal Descriptions**: Animals can provide detailed descriptions based on their species.
-• **Admission Prices**: Get the admission price for each day of the week based on a set pricing model.
-• **Age Categories**: Animal classes like GiantTortoise categorize the age of the animal as young, middle-aged, or old.

 ## Setup

 ### Prerequisites